 You might also be interested in…

-- Guide to the Renters’ Rights Act for Landlords 2025
+- What Tenants Need to Know About the Renters’ Rights Act

 2. Abolition of Section 21 evictions